 Performing operational audits can give organizations explicit opinions.
 These opinions can generate faster production and sales turnaround time, improved control systems, a better understanding of cost allocations, areas of delay, and a more comprehensive, streamlined workflow.

-But, like almost everything in life, there are some challenges when performing operational audits:
+But, like almost everything in life, there are some challenges when performing operational auditing:

 Besides general operational audits, some specific functions and operations of a business require their own reviews.